mikadosoftware/devmanual/docs/index.rst

 And this is my definition of a programmable company - where all processes are visible in the virtual world

 The brilliant mid-twentieth century Economist `Roald Coase` gave us a fascinating way to model why companies and organisations are the size they are - a Theory of the Firm.
 We shall dive deeper into this later on but as more and more processes become visible in the virtual, as we practise 'topless computing', then we shall see dramatic shifts in the size and shape of our organisations.

+I think there is another interesting way to look at Coase firm size - its to do with the cost of *trusting data*.
+If data is published internally, or from a *trusted third party* (lets say Reuters) there is a limited amount of double checking needed.
+Rumour is aproblem in all companies, but Fake News is not.
+But with smaller and smaller companies, the cost of finding and *trusting* data increases.

+The fight against fake news is going to be a long defining one in years to come.
+The most obvious way is simply to revert back to the old saw "You can have your own opnion, but not your own facts".
+The KGB lead approach to destroying this is to put so many fake facts, so much chaff, that people just reinforce their own biases.
+SOme method to validate real geniuine facts against fake facts is within reach.
+We can see how cameras could sign images, how articles published could be cryptographically signed and stored, how facts marked up in the text.

+ANd so how news aggregators (sorry advertising companies) like Google and Facebook could use that to mark fake news as such.

+SOme method to validate inferences from a *selection* of facts.
+Well.
+Thats harder.
+Hell, Human Politics might be defined as that problem.

+As such the current privacy, GDPR world is not merely a lefy liberal problem.
+It is a major factor in form size, market efficency and the underlying fundamentals of

+How do I know - well, as a software literate person, its just obvious.

 We are already seeing calls for the software industry to regulate itself, on privacy, on deals with repressive regiemes.
 The answer is